mcdrst/mock-json/README.md

 **limit** _:/collectionName?limit=9_ Records per page

 **any key** _:/collectionName?key=value_ Return all records that have an equal pair (key, value).
-Value could be a number, string or bool, null values are unsuported yet, plesse always use zero values (0, "", or (true/false))
+Value could be a number, string or bool, null values are unsupported yet, please always use zero values (0, "", or (true/false))

 ## Example